Dnawrkshp/deadlocked-cheats/freecam-campaign/README.md

 This version of Free Cam will only work in Campaign The features are meant to help create a cinematic experience.

-Features:
- - Hides HUD when activated.
-Shows it when turned off.

 Controls:
  - Turn On: L1 + R1 + L3
  - Turn Off: L1 + R1 + R3